 - Ibis Lisboa Liberdade: budget hotel, contemporary decor, continental breakfast, clean rooms.

-Tips and Tactics: How to Make the Most of Your Torre de Belém Visit
+Tips and Tours: How to Make the Most of Your Torre de Belém Visit

 Much of the allure of Belem Tower is its beautiful exterior, but there's still plenty to discover inside.
-Average sightseeing lasts about 45 minutes.
-The following Tips and Tactics will help you maximize the potential for fun when you visit:
+Average sightseeing self-guided tours last about 45 minutes.

 - Avenida da Brasília, Belem, Lisbon, Portugal 1400-038

 Torre de Belém is among the top-rated tourist attractions in Portugal and a cultural treat for anyone interested in history and architecture.
 Another must-see for those drawn to the country's heritage is the Mosteiro dos Jerónimos nearby and the Museu Nacional do Azulejo-Convento da Madre de Deus, located on the city's eastern outskirts.
 North of the capital is Palácio Nacional de Sintra, also distinguished by UNESCO and situated in a region easily reached as part of a day trip from Lisbon.